What is The Best Cat Food in 2020?

 The high-end food has recently been called holistic feed.

 The holistic movement is, in origin, a concept applied to humans that takes into account personal development as a whole: mind, body and character.
 And it promotes ideas such as exercise, healthy life and adequate food.
-Now the holistic concept has been extended to domestic animals, and from this, the idea of holistic feeding has emerged.
+Now the holistic concept has been extended to domestic animals, and from this, the idea of

 As Hippocrates said, we are what we eat.
 So in holistic philosophy, nutrition is the vital force of the body.
 In the case of cats, this force is mainly given by the nutrients mentioned: meat, protein, etc. High-end feeds usually offer an adequate amount of these nutrients, and use fewer unnatural elements for their production.
 This has consequences for the cat’s health, in the short and long term.
 In our case, for example, holistic eating has allowed Kato to reduce his itchy disorder.